cysouw/diathesis/text/c05_case.md

 ### Adnominal case-marked constituents

 Semantically, adnominal constituents are easily identified as modifiers inside a noun phrase.
 However, there is no formal difference between adnominal and sentential case-marked constituents, leading possibly to ambiguous sentences like [@next a].
 In this sentence, both the accusative constituent for the accusee *den Verdächtigen* and the genitive constituent for the accusation *des Diebstahls* can be read as arguments being governed by the verb *beschuldigen* 'to accuse' [@next b].
 Alternatively, these two constituents can be interpreted as a single complex noun phrase, as can be seen by the possibility to add a further constituent describing a different accusation [@next c].
-Adnominal constituents are (obviously) not arguments.
+Adnominal constituents are (obviously) not counted as arguments here.

 ::: ex
 a.
 Ich beschuldige den Verdächtigten des Diebstahls.